GitASite/NIECE/README.md

  - Extendable using npm modules with the prefix name of "niece_"
  - and more...

+You can see it in action here: http://niece.box.biz/ in fact that site is the default site the module ships with.

 ## Install

 Assuming that you have <a href="https://nodejs.org/en/download/package-manager/">installed node.js</a>.